tanmay-xvx/Messlytix/README.md

 # Foodylytic- An analytics based web app for food mess-like organisations.
-It helps in cutting down food wastgae as well as overall costs, and also helps in undestanding various trends related to food consumption.
+It helps in cutting down food wastage as well as overall costs, and also helps in undestanding various trends related to food consumption and wastage.